creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-30-tutorial-ddpm.md

 - It is very slow to generate a sample from DDPM by following the Markov chain of the reverse process as $$T$$ can be up to one or a few thousand steps

-- Producing a single sample can takes several minutes on a modern GPU.
+- Producing a single sample takes several minutes on a modern GPU.

 - One simple way to improve this is to run a strided sampling scheduler.